How to grow Fatsia japonica

 Where to grow Fatsia japonica

 Fatsia japonica is versatile and can be grown in a variety of locations.
-It's a good choice for a tricky shady spot, but is just as suited to a hot, sunny, location such as a patio or urban courtyard.
-Salt and wind tolerant, Fatsia japonica is also suitable for coastal gardens.
+It's a good choice for a tricky shady spot, but can also be grown on a sunnier patio or urban courtyard.
+Relatively salt- and wind-tolerant, Fatsia japonica is also suitable for less exposed coastal gardens.

 As a house plant, Fatsia japonica is best grown in a cool, airy room.
-For best results, ensure the room remains cool in winter and is not centrally heated – move it for winter, if necessary.
+For best results, ensure the room remains cool in winter and is not centrally heated – if necessary, move it for winter.
 An unheated conservatory makes the perfect setting for an indoor fatsia.

 How to plant Fatsia japonica